Yuvraj Hans

 Yuvraj Hans is an Indian Punjabi-language actor.
 He is the son of singer-turned politician and Bharatiya Janata Party MP Hans Raj Hans.

-Personal life

-His elder brother is Navraj Hans, who is also a singer and actor.
-Yuvraj married Mansi Sharma in February 2019.
-They had a baby boy Hredaan Yuvraj Hans in May 2020.

 Acting career

 Yuvraj has appeared in two Punjabi feature films.
 His acting debut was in Yaar Annmulle and was a success.
 Yaar Annmulle also starred Arya Babbar and Harish Verma.
 Yuvraj's portrayal of a shy and intelligent college student earned him the debut award at the 5th Punjabi Film Festival.
 This was followed by Buurraahh, in 2012, but was a failure at the box office.